Loading…

 Institute for Contemporary Art at Virginia Commonwealth University 601 W Broad St, Richmond, VA 23220, USA

-1:30pm EDT
+1:00pm EDT

 Trans Poetics: Recovery & Care

 Join VCU Creative Writing faculty SJ Sindu for a discussion with three transgender poets in recovery—K. Iver, Chase Berggrun, and Samuel Ace—about how their experiences with transgender identity, poetic expression and recovery intersect.
+Before the panel, Carmenita D. Higginbotham and Catherine Ingrassia, Dean of the School of the Arts and Dean of Humanities and Sciences, will be delivering short remarks.

 avatar for SJ Sindu